 Making use of smart accounting

 Smart accounting is available for planning moving target observations as of APT 25.1.1.
-This process reduces the slew time charged to visits to the same target in the same same observation folder.
+The Smart Accounting tool looks at the full set of proposed observations in a proposal and decides which sub-groupings can logically be scheduled together to reduce the total amount of charged time for slewing; however, this does not guarantee that the observations will actually be scheduled together during execution.
 Without smart accounting, the slew time for each visit is set at 30 minutes (1800 seconds) by default.
-In reality, consecutive visits to the same target do not require 30-minutes of time to slew to the target because the observatory is already pointed at the target.
+In reality, consecutive visits to the same target do not require 30 minutes of time to slew to the target because the observatory is already pointed at the target.
 Using smart accounting, the slew time overhead charged to the program can be significantly reduced.
 For example, an observation of Titan with the NIRSpec IFU followed right afterwards by an observation of Titan with the MIRI MRS would be charged 30 minutes for the initial slew to Titan for the NIRSpec observations and a significantly shorter time (<5 minutes) for switching instruments to MIRI, target acquisition, and re-acquiring a guide star.

-To run smart accounting in APT, follow the instructions on the JWST APT Smart Accounting page.
+To run smart accounting in APT, follow the instructions on the APT Smart Accounting page.